Home » Humidity and Temperature in Logistics.

 Humidity and temperature have a direct relationship with each other.
 As the temperature increases, the air can hold more moisture, which means that the humidity levels increase as well.
 Conversely, as the temperature decreases, the air cannot hold as much moisture, resulting in lower humidity levels.

-Understanding the Impact of Humidity on Temperature Controlled Logistics
+Understanding the Impact of Humidity and Temperature in Logistics.

 Impact on Food Products